jrbeckwith/because.js/README.md

 ## Build tools

-This section is for those who are interested in how this project is built.
-If you just want to use because.js, you can safely ignore this section.
+This section is for those who are interested in the internal details of how the project is built.
+If you just want to use `because.js`, you can safely ignore this section.

 As already mentioned, the entry point and overall orchestration of build tasks is done with GNU `make`.
-If you aren't already familiar, the essence of `make` is that you edit `Makefile` to define rules for making files.
+For those who are unfamiliar, the essence of `make` is that you edit `Makefile` to define rules for making files.
 Each rule has a list of other files that must exist as prerequisites, and some shell commands that are run to actually make that file. `make` then checks to see